Registering your child's birth

 Standard form birth certificate

-A standard form birth certificate contains all information and is used to support most official applications.
+A standard form birth certificate contains all information recorded in the Register of Births and is used to support most official and all legal applications.

 A standard birth certificate is £31.52.